 Internship placement opportunities are available at international non-governmental organizations; international development; state and federal agencies; foreign policy think tanks; commercial import/export firms; and cultural exchange and education institutions.

-- Guaranteed internship placement for 35 hours a week
+- Internship placement for 35 hours a week

 - Internship matches are based on your interests, abilities, and experience

 - All internship sites are accessible by public transportation